-Tariff Analysis
+Tariffs Analysis

-63. When considering an application for the approval of tariffs, the Energy Regulator is guided by the ERA.
+63. When considering applications for the approval of tariffs, the Energy Regulator is guided by the ERA.
 Section 15(1)(a) of the ERA states that:

-15.(1) A licence condition determined under section 14 relating to the setting or approval of prices, charges and tariffs and the regulations of revenues-
+15.(1) A licence condition determined under section 14 relating to the setting or approval of prices, charges and tariffs and the regulations of revenues -